PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 Now you can use the compile command and associated shortcuts to move between error messages within your file.

 ## Printing a Git Blame Report
-Like the SVN Blame report, PHP_CodeSniffer can make use of the git blame command to try and determine who committed each error and warning to a Git respository.
+Like the SVN Blame report, PHP_CodeSniffer can make use of the git blame command to try and determine who committed each error and warning to a Git repository.
 To print a Git Blame report, use the `--report=gitblame` command line argument.
 The output and options are the same as those described in the [SVN Blame report](#printing-an-svn-blame-report).

 **Note:** You need to make sure the location of the `git` command is in your path.
 If the command is not in your path, the report will fail to generate.